cottonpillow/osspj2024_WeatherForecast/README.md

    pip install -r requirements.txt
    ```

-3. Obtain an API key from your preferred weather API provider (e.g., OpenWeatherMap).
+3. Obtain an API key from preferred weather API provider (e.g., OpenWeatherMap).

-4. Add your API key to the project (e.g., in a `.env` file or directly in the code).
+4. Add API key to the project (e.g., in a `.env` file or directly in the code).

 5. Run the application:
    ```bash
    flask run
    ```

-6. Open your browser and navigate to `http://127.0.0.1:5000/`.
+6. Open browser and navigate to `http://127.0.0.1:5000/`.

 ## Usage